roberts-andy/petFinderSearch/README.md

 ## Explore the API

-At this point you have the pre-requisites installed.
-And you have created your developer account for petfinder.com.
-Before we create the project and start plugging in code, let's take a quick look at the API and make sure that we understand it.
-For this I use Postman.
+With your developer account created, and a couple of API calls identified, letr's explore the petfinder API with Postman.

 * [Postman](https://www.postman.com/downloads/)